Worshipful Company of Grocers

-The Worshipful Company of Grocers is one of the 111 livery companies of the City of London, ranking second in order of precedence.

-Established in 1345 for wholesalers who dealt in "grosses", it is one of the Great Twelve City Livery Companies.
+The Worshipful Company of Grocers is one of the 114 livery companies of the City of London.
+Established in 1345 for wholesalers who dealt in "grosses", it is one of the Great Twelve City Livery Companies, ranking second in the order of precedence after the Mercers.
+The Company's motto is "God Grant Grace".

+The Grocers' Company continues as a charitable, constitutional and ceremonial institution which plays a significant role in the election of and supporting the Lord Mayor and the Sheriffs of the City of London.

+The Company provides banqueting and conference facilities at Grocers' Hall situated in Prince's Street, next to the Bank of England.